obakis/rbrsa/README.md

 ```r
 install.packages("rbrsa")
 ```
-The development version can be installedfrom GitHub:
+The development version can be installed from GitHub:

 ```r
 #install.packages("pak")